Skip to content

 Gold-400 accent

 #e5ad2e reads brighter on dark than gold-600 ever could.
-Use it for eyebrows, links and italic headline accents.
+Use it for eyebrows, links and headline accent words.

 Pure #ffffff for h2/h3, stone-400 (#a8a29e) for body.
 No mid-grey haze in between.